 As a result of the garden tours, the Lompoc City Council adopted a school garden resolution that states the importance of school gardens to student health and the commitment of the city to support school gardens.
 Youth attended the council meeting and their school was gifted an apricot tree and the principal hosted a tree planting ceremony with students and family members.
 UCCE plans to work with student leaders next school year with 6th grade student leaders taking on the responsibility of training 5th grade student leaders.
 This peer to peer model will create a solid foundation for garden program sustainability for years to come.
 Lastly, when asked about the student youth leader the city mayor stated:

 “I am so impressed with the students and the garden at Hapgood!
 Their passion for growing food was evident as the young scholars taught us about composting and what each part of the plant contributes to in its growth.
 I want to thank the UC CalFresh Education Program, all the parents and volunteers as well as the staff at Hapgood for supporting such an awesome learning experience in how our food grows.”- Lompoc City Mayor

-Through this partnership, CFHL, UCCE in Santa Barbara contributes to improved food security and health for the local community, and guides students to become effective public leaders.
+Through this partnership, CFHL, UCCE in Santa Barbara contributes to improved health for the local community, and guides students to become effective public leaders.